mylozzax/lozzax/README.md

 with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

-For more detailed information see the ['Pruning' entry in the Moneropedia](https://www.getmonero.org/resources/moneropedia/pruning.html)
+For more detailed information see the ['Pruning' entry in the lozzaxpedia](https://www.getmonero.org/resources/moneropedia/pruning.html)

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Monero.
+This section contains general instructions for debugging failed installs or problems encountered with lozzax.
 First, ensure you are running the latest version built from the Github repo.

 ### Obtaining stack traces and core dumps on Unix systems